 From Park Guell, it makes perfect sense to walk back into town via the Gracia neighborhood.
-It’s about an hour’s walk to Passeig de Gracia and there’s lots to see (and buy) along the way.
+It’s about an hour’s walk to Passeig de Gracia and there are lots to see (and buy) along the way.
 Gracia used to be a village on the outskirts of town and it still has a relaxed feel to it.
 It’s fun to stroll along its streets, taking a coffee break in one of its squares or even exploring it by night.
-It’s not a must do in Barcelona but if you’re already in Park Guell, it’s worth the visit.
+It’s not a must-do in Barcelona but if you’re already in Park Guell, it’s worth the visit.

 We meant to walk down the hill along a major street but lucky for us, we made a small mistake and wound up in front of an odd sign at Bar Casi.
 The sign reminded us that it was time for lunch so we took a chance and headed inside what would otherwise look like a very dull place.